TamirBasson/manipulator_project/README.md

     ros2 launch manipulator_project rviz_urdf_check.launch.py

-After launching the lauch files you can now use the service, here are some examples:
+After launching the lauch files you can now use the service (don't forget to source before running the examples on a new terminal), here are some examples:

     ros2 service call /move_to_pose manipulator_interfaces/srv/MoveToPose "{
       target_pose: {